 SHIROBAKO starts out with five friends in a high school animation club producing an animation to screen at their school cultural fair.
 Aoi, Ema, Shizuka, Misa, and Midori swear that they’ll eventually reunite in Tokyo and make another anime together.
 The story then jumps ahead in time two-and-a-half years, where Aoi started as a production assistant at Musashino Animation on the Exodus anime, and is now working as production desk for Third Aerial Girls Squad.
-Ema is also at Musashino Animation; she’s just getting her foot in the door as an animator.
-In Episode Two, we learn that Shizuka is a newbie voice actress at Akaoni Production.
+Ema is also at Musashino Animation, working as an animator.
+Shizuka is a newbie voice actress at Akaoni Production.

 Episode 14 introduces a new character named Hiraoka Daisuke, a new production assistant at Musashino Animation.
 He comes across as a stuck up jerk, and I hated him the instant I met him.
 His subsequent appearances in the episode only helped to cement my dislike of this guy.
 When Aoi discovers that Musashino can only do 11 out of 13 episodes of Third Aerial Girls Squad with their in-house staff, Hiraoka says he knows of a studio that can help, but they’ll only accept if he talks with them.
 When we see the studio, we learn it’s called Studio Taitanic, and it looks like no one really bothers to keep the place tidy.
 If the name of the studio and its condition hadn’t given me enough bad vibes, when the person Aoi talks to asks if Kinoshita is super picky really made it clear that this is a place that’s not to be trusted.
 This only made me like Hiraoka even less than I already did.